KapilDevPal/hindi_numerals/README.md

 # HindiNumerals

-TODO: Delete this and the text below, and describe your gem

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/hindi_numerals`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+HindiNumerals is a Ruby gem that provides functionality to convert standard numbers to Hindi numerals.
+#Description

+Hindi numerals, also known as Indian numerals, are the symbols used to represent numbers in the Hindi language.
+These numerals are commonly used in the Indian subcontinent and are distinct from the Arabic numerals used in Western countries.
+HindiNumerals gem aims to facilitate the conversion of Arabic numbers to their Hindi equivalents, allowing developers to seamlessly work with Hindi numerals in their Ruby applications.

+**## Features**
+Convert Arabic numbers to Hindi numerals.
+Support for both integers and floating-point numbers.
+Lightweight and easy to use.
+Compatible with Ruby versions 2.5 and above.

 ## Installation

-TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
-Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG
+    $ bundle add hindi_numerals

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG
+    $ gem install hindi_numerals

 ## Usage

-TODO: Write usage instructions here
+To convert numbers to Hindi numerals, simply call the convert method provided by the HindiNumerals module:

+require 'hindi_numerals'

+HindiNumerals.convert(123)        # => "१२३"
+HindiNumerals.convert(4567)       # => "४५६७"
+HindiNumerals.convert(9876543210) # => "९८७६५४३२१०"

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hindi_numerals.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/hindi_numerals/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/kapildevpal/hindi_numerals.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/kapildevpal/hindi_numerals/blob/master/CODE_OF_CONDUCT.md).

 ## License